pegasystems/pega-helm-charts/charts/pega/README.md

      o	Windows: type keystore.jks | openssl base64  (needs openssl)
 - Add the required, encoded content in the values.yaml using the parameters service.tls.keystore, service.tls.keystorepassword and service.tls.cacertificate.
 - Create a keystore file with the SAN(Subject Alternate Name) field present in case of Traefik ingress controller.
-- You must use the latest Docker web images in order to use this feature; if you use Helm chart version `2.2.0`, with outdated Docker images and set `service.tls.enabled` to `true`, the deployment logs a `Bad Gateway` error.
+- You must use the latest Docker images in order to use this feature; if you use Helm chart version `2.2.0`, with outdated Docker images and set `service.tls.enabled` to `true`, the deployment logs a `Bad Gateway` error.
 Helm chart version `2.2.0`, you must update your Pega Platform version to the latest patch version or set `service.tls.enabled` to `false`.

 #### Example:
-With TLS enabled for the web tier and the traefik addon deployed for `k8s` provider and the keystore file and password are from external secret operator, you set the following parameters in the `values.yaml`:
+After you enable TLS for the web tier, deploy the traefik addon for `k8s` provider, and configure the keystore file and password using the external secret operator, set the following parameters in the `values.yaml`:

 ```yaml
 # To configure TLS between the ingress/load balancer and the backend, set the following: